elmccd/gulp-uncache/readme.md

 # gulp-uncache

-> Append unique string to paths in html files to force refresh resources by clients
+> Append unique string to paths in html files to force refresh user's cache

 At actual state supported are only tags with `src=""` and `href=""` attributes with strict quotes `"`